SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 ##### **Text**

-  If you select "Text", four additional fields appear.
+  If you select **Text**, four additional fields appear.
 The information in these fields is optional.
-Select "Text" when the custom property value is a string, for example, the building name.
+Select **Text** when the custom property value is a string, for example, the building name.

 ![Property-text](/images/dtm/custom-property/dtm-property-library-type-text.png)

   *	**Min Length**:

-  If you check this box, you need to enter the minimum length of the text that must be provided for this custom property during the asset creation.
+  If selected, you need to enter the minimum length of the text that must be provided for this custom property during the asset creation.
 Any text below the minimum length will not be accepted.

-  You also have an option of not checking this box.
-Doing so implies there will be no minimum length criteria set for this custom property during the asset creation.
+If not selected, there will be no minimum length criteria set for this custom property during the asset creation.

   * **Max Length**:

-  If you check this box, you need to enter the maximum length of the text that must be provided for this custom property during the asset creation.
-Any text above the maximum length will not be accepted.
+  If selected, you need to enter the maximum length of the text that must be provided for this custom property during the asset creation.

   If the entered text exceeds the maximum length, you get notified of the incidence.
 The asset will not be created.

   * **RegExp**:

-  If you check this box, you need to enter a valid regular expression.
+  If selected, you need to enter a valid regular expression.
 You also need to provide the custom property value when creating the asset, which adhers to the regular expression defined.

   **Example:**